 Before my husband Bob and I started our family I worked in the professional world in recreation/program management.
 I have a Bachelors and a Masters degree in Leisure Studies: Recreation/Program Management from the University of Illinois in Urbana-Champaign.
 I have worked at park districts with teen, senior citizen and summer camp programs.
 I have also worked with high school and college students in leadership programs (both faith-based and secular).

-After everything my family and I have been through dealing with SIF and loss, I find myself contemplating my future vocation, in addition to being a mother, and wondering what direction I might choose to go with it.
-I have realized in recent months (and really years) how much I love to write and how much I like to try to help and support people through difficult and uncertain times in their lives.
-I hope to be able to use what I have learned as a “wounded healer” in the future, possibly becoming a hospital chaplain, campus minister or doing some other kind of lay ministerial work.
+After everything my family and I have been through dealing with SIF and loss, I realized how much I love to write and to try to help and support people through difficult and uncertain times in their lives.
+I intend to continue to use what I have learned as a “wounded healer,” in my vocation as a mother and health and fitness coach, as well as any other outlets I may choose to share my gifts through in the years to come.

 Your comments are welcome and appreciated.
 Thank you for visiting!